Manishch22/Totp-binder-service/README.md

 # How To Test:

 ### Prerequisites
-  * Relying party configuration - This includes creation of relying party with required policies and creation of OIDC client.
+  * Relying party configuration - This includes creation of relying party with required policies and creation of OIDC client, please use Relying_party_and_OIDC_client .postman_collection from [this](docs/).
   * For OIDC client creation required public key in JWK format.
 This can be generated [here](https://mkjwk.org/).
-  * Update acr(mosip:idp:acr:time-generated-code) for the relying party OIDC client(health service or resident portal) to enable the TOTP based authentication.
+  * Modify acrs(add mosip:idp:acr:time-generated-code) for the relying party OIDC client(health service or resident portal) to enable the TOTP based authentication.

-**Notes:**
+**Note:**
  In postman collection update the redirect uri(totp binder ui url) in create client api(last api in collection).

 Post creation of above data, update the following configurations.